dimitrov-adrian/docker-rewrite-proxy/README.md

 ### Why this container?

 There is plenty of other options (traefik, caddy, ... etc.), but I found this way, the most ease to setup for my needs.
-All of the most popular alternatives are probably more performant for production needs, but for local dev environment I do not need most CPU/MEM performant, but something that will save me a time, and potentialy for other people too.
+All of the most popular alternatives are probably more performant for production needs, but for local dev environment I do not need most CPU/MEM performant, but something that will save me a time.

 Since the Apache is one of the most used web servers, most of web devs are already aware of mod_rewrite, so will be ease to use and modify with no learning curve.